Shreenithi-2526/Internship/WEEK2/Report 2.md

 [PCB for CNC Milling machine](IMG9.jpeg)

 ## HSRW Learnings
 This week, I really got to enhance my soldering skills.
 In the university, I did not gain experience in soldering SMD components.
-But here, we had to solder them by hand and through this process, we had to refine our hand skills.
+But here, we had to solder them by hand and through this process, we could refine our hand skills.
 Further, since I was already familiar with soldering PCBs and with schematics of circuit diagrams from the course Practical Electronics, it was easy to understand the schematic, the polarity of LEDs and diodes.